 I stop at Taane’s Manor for a rest, gnomes and little toadstool tables in a quiet garden.
 They’re closed, but a Maori gardener named Henry shares sweet coffee and his philosophy, a kind of mix of Christianity and matriarch-based wisdom.
 “Talk to the mother while you walk,” he tells me.
 I pass a cluster of neat homes festooned with lawn ornaments and Henry’s marae of which he is so proud plus a Monet-esque lily pond and bridge.

 I finally arrive in Taumaruni and the first sign of civilization?
 McDonald’s.
-Met a lovely old kiwi who finally was able to ride his scooter to the golf course.
-As I walk up the street, several hikers call out – the ones I was with on the river but lost when I stayed with the trail angel.
-They have plans to walk and canoe and I ask if I can come along.
-We set it up meaning we’ll walk for three to four days and meet the canoes after the crossing.
+I come upon a lovely old kiwi who is so happy to have finally been able to ride his scooter to the golf course.
+As I walk up the street, several hikers call out – the ones I was walking with in Mangaokewa Reserve, but lost when I stayed with the trail angel.
+They have plans to walk, then canoe and I ask if I can come along.
+Of course!
+We set it up meaning we’ll walk for five days, then meet the canoes after the Alpine crossing.

 Weather is very iffy, but I am giving it a try.
 I like these men – Croatian, French and Korean – straight shooters, no nonsense.
 The river is below this stunning canoe hire; we camp in a container with some mattresses and easy chairs.
-Not exactly a rest day, but after this complicated section that has to be tackled by group, there will be time to rest.
+Not exactly a rest day, but after this complicated section that has to be tackled by a group, there will be time to rest.
 Fingers crossed it’s the right decision.
-I buy heaps of food and heaps of beer-to-share and load in barrels to meet us after four days hiking.
+I buy heaps of food and heaps of beer-to-share and load it all in barrels to meet us.

 The adventure continues.